SamNormcoreWayne/Intern/README.md

 # Repo for Intern

+**This is an experimental project that uses ARIMA, wavelet and XGBoost to predict stock ups and downs** **I cannot make sure that the model can be run properly under any circumstances.
+(Actually even me myself having trouble with debugging...;p)**

 Censored some details due to some of them might have secret issues.

 close_fft.py: Considering to change its name in future because the purpose of this file is beyond calculating fft.